-Overlooked, underappreciated, and once relegated to the backyard, the rowing machine is fast becoming a sought after cardiovascular workout.
-In fact, there are many boutique studios and gyms now open in UK that are specially dedicated to only rowing sessions.
-The exercise has been identified as a complete body builder and calorie booster providing relieve and power to every group of muscles in the body.
+Overlooked, underappreciated, and once relegated to the backyard, the rowing machine is fast becoming a sought after a cardiovascular workout.
+There are many boutique studios and gyms now open in the UK that are specially dedicated to only rowing sessions.
+The exercise has been identified as a complete bodybuilder and calorie booster providing relief and power to every group of muscles in the body.

 All these issues and more, usually make most people consider rowing as a strenuous activity and this often stops them from completely benefiting from it.
 If this is your case, then you are not alone.
 We have prepared a guide on how to use the rowing machine the right way so that you can maximize your results.
 However, before we get started, let’s consider the essentials.

 It will help to point out a few things you need to take into consideration when using the rowing machine.